 How long will it take and what will it cost?

-In total, the trip is 15,000 miles and will take at least two months.
+In total, our entire pet friendly American road trip is 15,000 miles and will take at least two months.
 That’s assuming you have great luck with the weather and don’t mind driving about 8 hours a day.

-Then there’s food, which can vary a lot.
-You can save money by shopping and preparing your own meals rather than eating out.
-If you can eat for $10 per day, that adds another $600 per person.
+Then there’s food, which can also vary a lot.
+To save money, plan to spend time shopping and preparing your own meals rather than eating out.
+If you can eat for $15 per day, that adds about $900 per person for a two-month trip.

-So, there you have it – the Ultimate Pet Friendly American Road trip!
+So, there you have it – our Ultimate Pet Friendly American Road trip!
 Now all that’s left to do is pack the car, crank up the tunes, and hit the road.
-Waggin’ trails!
+Waggin’ trails to you!